 Could this actually be the holy grail of health?

-There’s been hundreds of different diets over the years claiming health benefits, weight loss and increased energy, but how many of these are actually using food as medicine?
+There have been hundreds of different diets over the years claiming health benefits, weight loss, and increased energy, but how many of these are actually using food as medicine?

-In order for something to be medicinal it would need to exert a theraputic or healing effect on the body.
-You’ve probably heard about the Mediterranean diet and how beneficial that is, but what about clean eating or going organic?
+In order for something to be medicinal, it would need to exert a therapeutic or healing effect on the body.
+You’ve probably heard about the Mediterranean diet and how beneficial that is, but what about clean eating and going organic?

-For example one study found that clean recipes had exactly the same fat/carb/protein ratios as normal recipes and therefore could make no difference to a persons health.
+Another study found that clean recipes had exactly the same fat/carb/protein ratios as normal recipes and therefore could make no difference to a person’s health.
 (9)